 - 27 percent of Monsanto profits came from the sale of Roundup herbicide.

 - 1,676 — number of seed, plant, and other applicable patents owned by Monsanto.

 - 282 million — number of acres Monsanto products are grown worldwide (up from 3 million in 1996).

 - 151.4 million — number of acres Monsanto’s GE crop traits are grown in the U.S. (40 percent of total cropland).

 Monsanto cornered the markets on genetically-modified corn, cotton, soybean, and sugarcane through its biotechnologies.
 It also spent millions on lobbying Congress to protect its patent-seed business. … If history repeats itself, it's merely a matter of time before those “specialized, regional vegetable and fruit seed companies” become part of the Monsanto GMO monolith.

 On Sept.
-14, Bayer announced it has offered $66 billion to take over Monsanto.
-The companies now must get the merger past regulators around the globe.
-If regulators nix the transaction, Bayer has agreed to pay $2 billion to Monsanto.
+14, 2016, Bayer announced it has offered $66 billion to take over Monsanto.
+In 2018, the companies were successful in getting the merger past regulators around the globe.

 Bayer's website notes “Advancing health and nutrition is what we do best and care most about at Bayer.
 Strengthening our position in agriculture accelerates the pursuit of our purpose: Science for a better life.
 Together, we’re shaping agriculture to benefit farmers, consumers and our planet.

 “Bringing together biology, chemistry and digital tools, we’re accelerating innovation.
 Across more than 35 research sites and more than 175 breeding sites, we invest more in research and development than any other company in the industry.”

 However, in January 2019, Bayer's share price had fallen by more than a third since the deal was concluded in June and languished near a seven-year low.